 Rebecca curates and manages the Literary Arts Series, Poetry Series, Hinge, and SAL Presents.
 She has experience in teaching English and publishing and is a former WITS writer-in-residence.
 She is a published poet and is the author of Self-Storage.
 She has a B.A. in Women’s Studies & English from Colby College, an M.F.A. in Poetry, and an M.A.
 English from the University of Washington.

 Leanne leads SAL’s fundraising efforts.
 She’s spent her 25+ years in the non-profit sector focused on fundraising, communications, and advocacy to advance the missions of organizations she’s passionate about.
 A lifelong enthusiast of the arts, Leanne is thrilled to be part of the SAL team.
 She has a B.A. in journalism and Spanish literature from Butler University, and an M.A. in Latin American Studies from Georgetown University.

 Amelia connects with new and returning SAL audiences, community outreach initiatives and patron communications.
 She received a B.A. in English and Theatre Arts from the University of Iowa with a focus in Performing Arts Entrepreneurship.
 Amelia enjoys reading, cooking, swimming, farmers markets and tasting Seattle’s local brews and fare.
 She is also an actor by training, and an avid audience member, taking in as much art around town as she can!

-Alison helps coordinate SAL events and is the editor of SAL's blog Sonder.
+Alison helps coordinate SAL events and is SAL's content editor, producing content for the website, blog, newsletter, and beyond.
 She has taught English at the University of Washington, where she was also on the prose board for the Seattle Review.
 She is a published poet and holds a B.A. in English & Philosophy from Truman State University and an M.F.A. in Poetry from the University of Washington.